 As lowering the corporate tax rate is a key goal of each plan, we believe some decrease is likely.
 Given the Republicans desire to present their plans as revenue neutral, we feel a reduction to a 25% corporate tax rate is much more likely than 20% or 15%.
-Also, the likelihood of any plan’s passage will be dependent on the lowering of middle income individual income tax rates, which will weigh on the overall cost of the plan as well and likely limit the reduction in the corporate tax rate.
+The amount of the decrease is dependent on the passage of revenue raises, such as the prosed Boarder Adjustment Tax in the Ryan Plan.
+Such revenue raisers are unpopular to some and will be difficult to pass.

-COLI and BOLI are purchased with the intent of holding for many decades.
+BOLI, COLI, and ICOLI are purchased with the intent of long-term ownership.
 Any reduction in corporate tax rates may only be temporary until such time new tax law changes are made based on new leadership or revenue needs.
-BOLI and COLI are proven assets, with steady earnings growth, low volatility and high credit, and are purchased and owned for long term benefit funding, liability matching, executive benefits and other business reasons beyond any tax advantages.
+BOLI, COLI, and ICOLI have been used for many decades for long term benefit funding, liability matching, executive benefits and other business reasons beyond any tax advantages.

 (1) Variable life insurance policies have certain inherent risks, including the possible loss of principal.
 Risks associated with variable life insurance policies include, but are not limited to, liquidity, market volatility, asset default and investor control tax risk.

 Additionally, variable life insurance policies’ fees and expenses include, but are not limited to, mortality costs, stable value charges, policy administration fees and asset management fees.